linas/archeo/atoms/catalog/README-sensory.md

   observed.

 ### Atomese Technical Issues
-Despite almost a decade of development, atomese still has a variety of shortcomings, exposed by the analysis above:
+Despite almost a decade of development, Atomese still has a variety of shortcomings, exposed by the analysis above.
+Lets ponder these.

-* Lack of generic similarity tools.
-Yes, the `learn` project
+There's a lack of generic similarity tools.
+Yes, the `learn` project has a collection of tools for computing mutual information, and classifying and clustering.
+However, these lack a generic API.
+Adapting these to observe structure in a file system requires a lot of by-hand engineering (and redesign, re-implementation).

+The reason that re-design, re-engineering is needed is because the abstraction level is somehow wrong.
+I can't say "here's a bunch of URL's with a bunch of associated flat properties, have at it".
+So I guess one of the goals here is to obtain the appropriate abstraction level.

+I have a deeply-held beleif that the recursive application of structure extraction is a key to AGI, but this remains unproven because its unimplemented, because the structural abstractions needed to perform similarity measurements and syntactical reltions on generic networks remain uncaptured.
+The correct API is groped at, but is challenging to create.

+Meanwhile, I've failed to ponder neural nets sufficiently.
+I do not understand how to apply a neural net to solve the narrow scope of issues in this project (the narrow scope being to identify corrupted files.)